na-na-hi/renget/archive/CharaImpressions_JP.md

 ### ->Swimsuit Neneka<-
 **TL;DR - Worth a spark from initial impressions** This Neneka has pretty much everything you'd want from a unit, aside from a M.def debuff to enemies.
 Writing about this would be too long, but all of her skills have large impact.
 They're basically UBs on their own, it's pretty ridiculous.
-A lack of M.Def debuff could mean she doesn't become omnipotent as her previous counterparts, but she doesn't even have a UE yet and is still considered a strong unit that will see CB usage.
+A lack of M.Def debuff could mean she doesn't become omnipresent as her previous counterparts, but she doesn't even have a UE yet and is still considered a strong unit that will see CB usage.
 A UE may just toss her into the Neneka/NY.Neneka pantheon of units.

 -> ![S.Neneka](https://redive.estertion.win/card/full/126631.webp) <-